- Behind the Scenes Tours

 Will you breed the animals?
 Will you exchange animals with other aquariums?

 Yes, breeding is intended.
 To help facilitate successful breeding, exchanges with other facilities will occur, as is the practice even with the existing population of animals in human care.
-Collective management of the entire population of beluga whales in human care in North America is done through a program known as a Species Survival Plan, or SSP.
+Collective management of the entire population of beluga whales in human care in North America is done through a collective breeding program.

 Don’t Aquariums have a bad track record in caring for beluga whales?

 In decades past, beluga whale care standards were in their infancy.
 Since this time, through ongoing research and known best practices, aquariums and the animal care experts associated with them have demonstrated longevity in beluga whales, as well as successful reproduction.
-Much has been learned in the intervening decades by having these incredible animals in our care, and in recent years, the track record for belugas in the care of zoos and aquariums has been nothing less than exceptional.
+Through non-invasive research, much has been learned in the intervening decades by having these incredible animals in our care, and in recent years, the track record for belugas in the care of zoos and aquariums has been nothing less than exceptional.

 It just doesn’t seem right to collect animals for display in an Aquarium.
 What do you say to this?